By K. David Weidner, Ph.D., Executive Director

 We were hopeful that the inclined elevator would be ready for the start of the 2021 season.
 Unfortunately, this did not end up being the case, however, we were very pleased to see the Bradford Access Project construction nearly complete!
 The autumn will find us getting the final certifications and inspections so that we can be operational in 2022.

 As summer turns to autumn and the tourist season becomes the holiday season, we are already looking ahead to our Annual Lighting, which will take place on Thursday, November 11.
 The Annual Lighting means so many different and wonderful things to everyone on the Outer Cape.
 As we did in 2020, we will have a virtual lighting at dusk on November 11, and we are looking for participation from our community.
-When you see the lights of the Pilgrim Monument turn on, we want everyone to “Holler to the Hill.”
+When you see the lights of the Pilgrim Monument turn on, we want everyone to get “Loud for the Lights.”
 Blow those car horns and make lots of noise as we commemorate this time.
 Watch our social media pages for more details on this and how you can tune-in to the Annual Lighting.

 Historically, many may remember the Annual Lighting taking place on the evening before Thanksgiving.
 Beginning last year — the 400th anniversary of the Mayflower’s arrival in Provincetown — we moved the event to November 11: the day the Pilgrims marked in the diaries as having made landfall.
 One item to note, they were using the Julian calendar, which was still in use in 1620.
 Today’s Gregorian calendar is more accurate and has the Pilgrims arriving around November 24, which often coincides with the evening before Thanksgiving, which is why we used to hold the Lighting then.